alvgaona/alvgaona/README.md

 - Natural Language Processing :speaking_head:
 - Cloud Computing :cloud:

-Also, implementing them, on both software and firmware, is something I'm really keen on and I'm always looking to improve myself on that.

 ### Personal Achievements ✅

 - Graduated from Faculty of Engineering at University of Buenos Aires as an EE. 👨🏻‍🎓